Marion Correctional Institution (Ohio): Horizon Interfaith Dorm

-On August 4, 2003, the Associated Press reported that under the leadership of Warden Christine Money, the Marion Correctional Institution in Ohio underwent positive changes.
-The prison saw a shift from rampant drugs and violence to a calmer atmosphere due to various initiatives.
-Warden Money introduced education and job training programs, and she also implemented programs that allowed inmates greater freedom to practice their religious beliefs.
-The prison's Horizon interfaith dormitory, accommodating Christians, Jews, and Muslims, received national attention for its unique setup where inmates lived in family units of six.
+The prison's Horizon interfaith dormitory, introduced under Warden Christine Money, accommodates Christians, Jews, and Muslims, and was set up so that inmates lived in family units of six.
 The American Correctional Association recognized this dormitory during its meeting in Nashville, Tennessee.
-Additionally, the prison hosted its first-ever Promise Keepers rally, a Christian men's group, which marked a significant event for the inmates.
-Warden Money's efforts were recognized and appreciated, and the changes within the prison were generating a more positive and peaceful environment.

 AMVETS Marion Post 42

-AMVETS Post 42, located within the confines of the Marion Correctional Institution (MCI) in Marion, Ohio, is a unique and dedicated group of incarcerated veterans who continue to serve both their community and other communities throughout the state from behind bars.
-This post is distinctive for being the only incarcerated AMVETS post in Ohio and was established in 1974 when incarcerated individuals submitted an application to the AMVETS State Department of Ohio and the prison's warden to form the post.
-Their aim was to continue their service even while incarcerated.
+AMVETS Post 42, located within the Marion Correctional Institution (MCI) in Marion, Ohio, is a group of incarcerated veterans who engage in volunteer work.
+This post is the only incarcerated AMVETS post in Ohio, which was established in 1974 when incarcerated individuals submitted an application to the AMVETS State Department of Ohio and the prison's warden to form the post.
+Their stated aim was to continue their service even while incarcerated.

-The post operates within the prison with the support of prison administration and staff advisors.
-Michael Laytart and Rebecca Bauer assist the post in various administrative matters to ensure its smooth functioning and adherence to security protocols.
+The post operates within the prison with the support of the prison administration and staff advisors.

 AMVETS Post 42 engages in various charitable activities and programs: